ianchak/stati/docs-site/site/advanced/metrics.md

 #### Templates Loaded

 The `templatesLoaded` counter tracks the total number of Eta templates (layouts and partials) loaded during the build.
-This is an **accumulated total** across all rendered pages—if 5 pages each load 4 templates, `templatesLoaded` will be 20.
+This is an **accumulated total** across all rendered pages - if 5 pages each load 4 templates, `templatesLoaded` will be 20.

 When using `--metrics-detailed`, per-page template counts are also available in `pageTimings`: